AmpersandJS/ampersand-form-view/README.md

         });

         // registering the form view as a subview ensures that
-        // it`s `remove` method will get called when the parent
+        // its `remove` method will get called when the parent
         // view is removed.
         this.registerSubview(this.form);
     }